 My Skin Type

 I should mention that aside from the occasional menstrual flare-up, my skin behaves usually.
-During the pandemic, like most, I’ve been showing my skin some extra TLC, but stress and a lower water intake left my skin visibly dehydrated.
+Recently, I’ve been showing my skin some extra TLC, but stress and a lower water intake left my skin visibly dehydrated.
 Large pores, especially in my T-Zone area, are always something I’m dealing with.
 And dark under-eye circles are even more of a concern than usual when my stress levels are high.
 Thus, the technician used a combination of SkinMedica’s Pore Clarifying and TNS Advanced+ serums during my treatment.

 Why Is DiamondGlow Different?

 There are few more things that set DiamondGlow apart from your typical facial.
 First, the technique.
 "There's a four to six-count pulse," Svendsen added while she went to town on my pores.
 "The reason for that is so the skin can absorb all of the serum because if we go too fast, your body won't absorb it, and your skin won't be as volumized as it should.
 The typical patient has a volumization of up to 70%."
 Another aspect that makes a DiamondGlow treatment unique is that it includes lymphatic drainage in the neck area and eyes.
 The benefit of doing the neck is that wrinkles and crepe-y skin are less apparent because they're hydrated and smooth.
 While this isn’t an issue for me yet, I always like to get ahead of the problem.
 All of this meant I got to experience an ultra-relaxing face massage that nearly brought me into a deep slumber.